 1898 Birthday of Broadway leading lady and producer Katharine Cornell (1898–1974), who stars in and/or produces A Bill of Divorcement, The Age of Innocence, The Barretts of Wimpole Street, Alien Corn, Jezebel, Saint Joan, The Wingless Victory, No Time for Comedy, Candida, and Dear Liar.

-1956 Eric Machwitz and Hy Kraft compose the book and Bernard Grun arranges Antonin Dvorak's music for Summer Song.
+1956 Eric Machwitz and Hy Kraft write the book and Bernard Grun arranges Antonin Dvorak's music for Summer Song.
 The musical deals with the composer's stay in America.
 Charles Hickman directs the 19 week run at London's Princes Theatre.

 1959 Gertrude Berg plays a Jewish mother who charms a Japanese widower (Cedric Hardwicke) in A Majority of One.
 The comedy by Leonard Spigelgass runs at the Shubert Theatre, and later the Barrymore Theatre, for a total of 556 performances.